xyzz/vitadump/README.md

 Or you can make your own `nids.txt` using whatever tools you've got, for example of such file see `nids.txt.example`

+# nidformat.py

+Creates a `nids.txt` from a `db.yml` so that it can be used with `vitadump.py`.

+Run it like this: `python3 nidformat.py /usr/local/vitasdk/share/db.yml nids.txt`

 # vitadump.py

 Just load your binary into IDA and run the script from IDA menu: `File -> Script file...`